Is Betting Legal in The USA?

-It’s late in the afternoon at the Wynn sportsbook on the north end of the iconic Las Vegas Strip.
-Seats are starting to fill up in this luxurious venue as sporting events begin on the East Coast.
+It's late afternoon at the Wynn sportsbook, on the north end of the iconic Las Vegas Strip.
+The venue is buzzing as sporting events kick off on the East Coast.
+Bettors fill the seats, eager to seize their chance in the big games.
+Here in Nevada, the birthplace of gambling, sports betting is fully legal.

 What are the Best Offshore Sportsbooks for US players?